XiaofengdiZhu/GigavoltDoc/src/en/expand/memory_banks/four_dimensional_memory_bank.md

 It's similar to [Memory Bank](../../base/shift/memory_bank), but it has four dimensions but not two.
 You must manually set the ranges of four dimensions to initialize it before store data.

 The file saved to the save is a series of [WebP](https://developers.google.com/speed/webp) dynamic image files.
 Each image stores one three-dimensional data.
 X-axis is image width, Y-axis is image height, Z-axis is image time axis.
-The exported file format is `.GBFDMB`, which is essentially a [ZIP](https://support.pkware.com/pkzip/appnote) compressed file.
+The exported file format is `.GVFDMB`, which is essentially a [ZIP](https://support.pkware.com/pkzip/appnote) compressed file.
 The zip comment stores the range information.
 The files in the zip are the ones in the save, and they are named as their Z-Coordinate.

 > [!TIP] 💡 Tip
 > Please avoid using W and Z axis, or set the value as small as possible when initializing.
 Because the performance of multidimensional data in saving and other operations is poor, which may cause lag.